The 'Real' Definitive Edition

 Friday, February 15, 2013

 In conjunction with 'Black History Month,' Sony Legacy has just released 'The Complete Columbia Albums Collection Of Taj Mahal,' a 15 disc boxed set of Mahal's wonderful CBS recordings spanning from his earliest work with The Rising Sons in 1965, through to his final Columbia LP, 'Satisfied n' Tickled Too' issued in 1976.
-Crucial recordings such as his eponymous debut, 'The Natch'l Blues' and 'Giant Step,' 1971's 'The Real Thing,' which was the seminal recording that first introduced his now legendary tuba band, as well as Mahal's initial foray into his unique pan-cultural 'World' blues, the powerful 'Mo' Roots' are all naturally a part of the collection.
-Additionally, last summer's two disc compilation of rare outtakes and concert performance, 'The Hidden Treasures Of Taj Mahal' has also been added to the box, distinguishing this set as potentially the 'definitive' collection of Mahal's formative years.
+Crucial recordings such as his eponymous debut, 'The Natch'l Blues' and 'Giant Step' are included, as well as 1971's 'The Real Thing' which was the seminal recording that first introduced his now legendary tuba band.
+Additionally, Mahal's initial foray into his unique pan-cultural 'World' blues -- the powerful 'Mo' Roots' is also naturally a part of the collection too.
+To sweeten the package, last summer's two disc compilation of rare outtakes and concert performance, 'The Hidden Treasures Of Taj Mahal' has likewise been included in the box, distinguishing this set as potentially the 'definitive' collection of Mahal's formative years.

 Beyond my mere wish to praise the many musical accomplishments of Mahal, I am also extremely flattered at having been chosen by Taj himself to pen the liner notes for 'The Hidden Treasures...,' an honor that eventually extended to my additionally writing the notes for 'The Complete Columbia Albums Collection' as well.
 These two projects have been my first opportunity to 'professionally' publish beyond the context of this humble blog, and I am indeed delighted.
 These generous 170 tracks are widely regarded as being among Mahal's most essential works, having laid the groundwork for his remarkable career as a bona fide Blues master, and I'm honored to have played a small role in documenting it.
 But 'TCCAOTM' is not actually the 'definitive' collection.
 Let me elaborate.